Mutations of quivers with 2-cycles: Final Remarks

 \begin{problem} Does the Laurent phenomenon hold for all $2$-cycle-allowed cluster algebras $\mathcal A(Q,H)$? \Cref{thm: laurent} settles the case arising from weakly admissible coverings with infinite orbit mutations; the general case may require new techniques beyond \cite{FZI} and \cite{LamPyly}.
 Computational evidence supports the conjecture that the answer to \Cref{prob: laurent} is affirmative. \end{problem}

-\begin{problem} Investigate the relationship between homotopy-based mutations and mutations of quivers with potentials~\cite{DWZ08}, aiming to identify new classes of non-degenerate potentials realizing homotopy-based mutations in the presence of $2$-cycles. \end{problem}
+\begin{problem} Investigate the relationship between homotopy-based mutations and Derksen--Weyman--Zelevinsky (DWZ) mutations of quivers with potentials~\cite{DWZ08}, aiming to identify new classes of non-degenerate potentials realizing homotopy-based mutations in the presence of $2$-cycles. \end{problem}

 In the case of acyclic quivers, we have shown that any homotopy gives rise to the Fomin--Zelevinsky mutation (\Cref{thm: any homotopy induces fz mutation acyclic}).
 In comparison, one finds a related phenomenon for potentials: the only potential is the zero potential, rigid and non-degenerate \cite{DWZ08}.